 - 5 account managers of different advertising agencies, who can drop me as a supplier

 - 7 managers of each of my small businesses, who can suddenly run away with the money that they handle

 - 8 business partners, who can cut me out of our projects

 - 11 major clients, who can leave me and take their business elsewhere

-I believe it will take at least three out of these five scenarios to happen to make a major impact in my cashflow; four to bring me down to my knees; and all of them to completely ruin my finances.
+I believe it will take at least three out of these five scenarios to happen to make a major impact in my cash flow; four to bring me down to my knees; all of them to completely ruin my finances.

 As you might have realized, having several businesses and multiple sources of income has allowed me to spread my risk.
-I am able to diversify my cashflow so that I am not financially dependent on one person, nor to a small group of individuals.
+I can diversify my cash flow so that I am not financially dependent on one person, nor a small group of individuals.